 “TEMPO is a satellite mission that consists of a spectrometer, using technology that we’ve been developing for more than 30 years, to use the spectrum of light to measure air pollution,” explains Kelly Chance, the project’s principal investigator with SAO, who first proposed the mission a decade ago.
 “We have a sort of motto that says, ‘TEMPO: It’s about time.’
 But it means that we measure North America hourly during the daylight hours, at a spatial resolution a little larger than the [National] Mall in Washington, D.C.”

-Launch from Florida’s Cape Canaveral Space Force Station is slated for April, when a Falcon 9 two-stage rocket will lift off and, at 7,000 miles per hour, deliver its satellite payload to geostationary orbit, meaning the satellite will maintain a position 22,236 miles directly over the United States, Mexico and Canada.
+Launched today from Florida’s Cape Canaveral Space Force Station, a Falcon 9 two-stage rocket lifted off and, at 7,000 miles per hour, delivered its satellite payload to geostationary orbit, meaning the satellite will maintain a position 22,236 miles directly over the United States, Mexico and Canada.
 TEMPO’s washing machine-sized suite of instruments, resembling a framework of tubes topped with a disc-shaped turntable, will be housed on the Earth-facing side of a massive Intelsat 40e communications satellite.

 “Down here where we live, in the air that we breathe, there’s a lot of different things to be concerned about,” notes Kevin Daugherty, a project manager at NASA’s Langley Research Center in Hampton, Virginia.
 “Getting this high resolution … all the way across the country, I think, is going to be a really big step forward in being able to piece together where our major sources of pollution are and how that pollution moves.”